Rehnfors/Ticket/README.md

 If a plane is left empty, it will be cancelled.
 The flightnumber of the cancelled flight will be printed in a report.

 Launch the program by typing ./flightmanager flights.csv bookings.csv

+(I added a makefile but im not sure i did it correctly..)